Effects of COVID-19 on children’s literacy levels worldwide

 Noise reduces the intelligibility of speech for children and adults alike, but the ability to deal with the challenges of noise for our auditory system improves as we get older .
 This means that children are already placed at a disadvantage from the offset.
 Language abilities can only develop when there is successful language input (ie. comprehension).
 This is why the likelihood of developing a delay in language and reading later on can and has been predicted statistically by a child’s ability to hear speech despite the presence of noise (eg. ).

-There are also clinical subgroups of children within the classroom that are even less able to cope with noise, such as those with sensory processing problems such as hearing loss and auditory processing disorder, and special education needs (eg. dyslexia, autism spectrum disorder).
-Non-clinical sub-groups often get forgotten when considering those at risk in a poor sound environment.
+There are also clinical subgroups of children within the classroom that are even less able to cope with noise, such as those with sensory processing problems such as hearing loss and auditory processing disorder as well as special education needs (eg. dyslexia, autism spectrum disorder).
+Additionally, non-clinical sub-groups often get forgotten when considering those at risk in a poor sound environment.
 This includes children learning in a foreign language, who cannot make out what is being communicated even though they might have good hearing and speech perception in their first language.
-For these groups of children the noise burden is far higher, and it is likely that they were exhibiting poorer reading skills prior to the pandemic already, compounding the effects of school closures on literacy.
+For these groups of children the noise burden is far higher, and it is likely that they were exhibiting poorer reading skills prior to the pandemic already compared with their first-language learner peers, compounding the effects of school closures on literacy.

 Improved classroom acoustics need to be an essential part of the post-pandemic catch-up strategy